demergent-labs/azle/README.md

 let map = new StableBTreeMap<Key, Value>(0, 100, 100);
 ```

-Note that the constructor requires the following parameters:
+Note that the constructor requires the following parameters in the specified order:

--   `memory_id` the memory id at which to instantiate this map.
+0   `memory_id` the memory id at which to instantiate this map.
 Must be between 0 and 255 inclusive.
--   `max_key_size` the largest size (in bytes) a key can be
+1   `max_key_size` the largest size (in bytes) a key can be
--   `max_value_size` the largest size (in bytes) a value can be
+2   `max_value_size` the largest size (in bytes) a value can be

-Items inserted into the map must be smaller than the specified max values otherwise an [InsertError](src/stable_b_tree_map.ts) will be returned.
+Items inserted into the map must be smaller than the specified max values otherwise an [InsertError](src/stable_b_tree_map.ts#L13) will be returned.

 Examples: